IPSScienceVisualization/OpenSpace/README.md

 # OpenSpace
 This is a package to automatically create the necessary files to visualize datasets as a Renderable Billboards Cloud in Open Space.
+A tutorial and examples are available.